Probing the mass relation between supermassive black holes and dark matter halos at high redshifts by gravitational wave experiments: DM halo-SMBH Coevolution Model

-The timescale given by Equation~\eqref{tdf} is determined by~$P$.
-Here we introduce the critical value~$P_*$ with which the dynamical friction time scale is roughly the same as the Hubble time scale at time~$t_\mathrm{mg}$.
-If~$P$ of the merging DM halos is smaller than~$P_*$, the dynamical time scale exceeds the cosmological time scale and the coalescence of SMBHs does not happen in the cosmological time scale.
+Figure~\ref{fig:tdf_HH} shows the dynamical friction timescale for each z with different values of $P$.
+As shown in this figure, the SMBH merger timescale is determined by $P$.
+Also, this figure finds out that the dynamical friction timescale has almost the same dependence on $z$ as the Hubble time.
+Therefore, here we introduce the critical value~$P_*$ with which the dynamical friction timescale is roughly the same as the Hubble timescale at time~$t_\mathrm{mg}$.
+If~$P$ of the merging DM halos is smaller than~$P_*$, the dynamical timescale exceeds the cosmological timescale and the coalescence of SMBHs does not happen in the cosmological timescale.
 Therefore, we neglect the SMBH coalescence with $P<P_*$.
-If $P$ is larger than $P_*$, the dynamical time scale is short enough to induce the SMBH coalescence in the cosmological time.
+If $P$ is larger than $P_*$, the dynamical timescale is short enough to induce the SMBH coalescence in the cosmological time.
 Therefore, we assume that the SMBH coalescence with $P\geq P_*$ leads to the mass growth of the central SMBH of the heavier DM halo at time $t_{\rm mg} + t_\mathrm{df}$.
-In our redshift range, we confirmed that the dynamical friction time scale is always less than the Hubble time scale with $P \geq 0.3$.
+In our redshift range, we confirmed that the dynamical friction timescale is always less than the Hubble timescale with $P \geq 0.3$.
 The DM halo merger with $P \geq 0.3$ corresponds to the so-called major merger.
 Through our simulations, we adopt the constant critical value $P_* = 0.3$.

 In our model, the SMBH coalescence is delayed from the DM merger.
 Therefore, there is the possibility that, before the satellite SMBH coalesces with the central SMBH, the host DM halo has a merger with another DM halo.
 As shown in Figure~\ref{fig:DMhalo-SMBH Merger}, let us suppose that the heavier DM halo (red dashed circle) has one central SMBH and one satellite SMBH, while the lighter DM halo (blue dashed circle) has one central SMBH.
 After the DM halo merger at time $t_\mathrm{mg}$, the merged DM halo (navy) succeeds the central and satellite SMBHs in the heavier DM halo of the progenitors (red).
 If $P=M_\mathrm{L}/M_\mathrm{H} \geq 0.3$, we regard the central SMBH in the lighter DM halo as the satellite SMBH in the merged DM halo which eventually coalesces with the central SMBH at $t_\mathrm{mg}+t_\mathrm{df}$ (the right branch in Figure~\ref{fig:DMhalo-SMBH Merger}) \footnote{If a satellite SMBH is also present in the lighter DM halo and the conditions for merging with the central SMBH of that halo are satisfied by time $t=t_{\rm mg}+t_{\rm df}$, then we consider that the two SMBHs have merged.}.
 While, if $P=M_\mathrm{L}/M_\mathrm{H} <0.3$, we neglect the merger between the central SMBHs of the two DM halos because they do not coalesce in the cosmological timescale (the left branch in Figure~\ref{fig:DMhalo-SMBH Merger}).